charlesmeyer/charlesmeyer.github.io/slides/chapter7/chapter7.md

+Ex: If it takes 0.85s for the wheel of a robot to complete one rotataton, what is the angular velocity of the wheel?

 ![](FG11_16.JPG)

-Ex: If it takes 0.85s for the wheel of a robot to complete one rotataton, what is the angular velocity of the wheel?
+Ex: What is the angular velocity of the earth?